 There is a good reason why we chose to do a Madeira Island Tour with MJ Tours of Madeira.
 Have you seen the roads in Madeira?
 They are not for the faint-hearted as you travel up into the mountains, they are windy, narrow and in some parts very steep and you do have to have your wits about you when driving.

-Madeira has now a new road system with tunnels that replaces the old roads which would take hours to get from one side of the island to the other.
+Madeira has now a new road system with tunnels that replace the old roads which would take hours to get from one side of the island to the other.
 Why not let someone else do the driving and then you can sit back and enjoy your time gazing out the window and enjoying the stunning scenery this island has to offer.
 In this case, it was Bruno, our driver from MJ Tours, and our guide for the day.

 A Madeira Island Tour – West Coast with MJ Tours